 Why are there so many Christian groups who believe different doctrines?
 In short, it’s because everyone thinks that somebody has changed Christianity.
-Just, we disagree who did.
+We just disagree about who did.

 Each major movement within Christianity has looked back to find the historic faith in order to know what we should believe today.
 This is true of Roman Catholics, Eastern Orthodox, Protestants, Jehovah’s Witnesses, and many other groups.